cmccormack/url-shortener-service/README.md

 # URL Shortener Service
-Service that returns a shortened URL for a given URL
+Service that returns a shortened URL for a given URL.
+[Try it out](https://shortyurl.glitch.me/)

 **Objective:** Build a full stack JavaScript app that is functionally similar to [this](https://little-url.herokuapp.com/).